pavliukalinapl/TestTaskFramework/Readme.txt

 Readme

 Description
 The purpose of this test task is to bring together and showcase high-level best practices for UI and API automation.
-It demonstrates SOLID principles and commonly used design patterns in automation.
+It demonstrates SOLID principles and commonly used patterns in automation.

 How to Run Tests